 Sign Up Now for the African American Read-In!

-Help us celebrate the Twenty-sixth National African American Read-In, Sunday, February 7, 2016, immediately following the 9:00 A.M. service.
-Here at Trinity, this will be our thirteenth year to participate.
+Help us celebrate the Thirtieth National African American Read-In, Sunday, February 2, 2016, immediately following the 9:00 A.M. service.
+Here at Trinity, this will be our sixteenth year to participate.
 Choose any short piece of literature or an excerpt from a longer text written by an African American author.
 Select from any genre that is of interest to you: poetry, fiction (novels, short stories, and other narratives), non-fiction (including speeches, biography, autobiography, history, and others).
 Those of you who have read previously, please read again, and this year, why not invite a relative, friend, classmate, colleague, or a member of another church to join you.
 The Read-In is open to the community.
 Anthologies of African American literature will be available in the library in the undercroft, and a book will be available for children.
 Also, search online and in your school and town libraries.
 Individual readings may extend to but not exceed 5 minutes.
 Drama and other groups are invited to read for a maximum of 10 minutes.

 Email any questions and the author and title of your reading(s) to Eleanor Q. Tignor (email@example.com).

-Every year for the last nine years in the month of February, Trinity on the Green has hosted the African American Read-In.
+Every year in the month of February, Trinity on the Green has hosted the African American Read-In.
 Participants select books, poems, speeches or any writings authored by African Americans, and read the works after the 9:00 service on Sunday.

 Established by the Black Caucus of the National Council of Teachers of English and sponsored by the Black Caucus and the National Council of Teachers of English, the African American Read-In began as a project for schools and colleges and then spread to the community, including churches.
 But this initiative for the celebration of African American history and culture did not just happen.